 Vehicle permits are also issued by security, after the safety officer declared that your vehicle is roadworthy.
-Your supervisor will approve your application and then only will you be issued with a vehicle permit
+Your supervisor will approve your application and then only will you be issued with a vehicle permit contractor must ensure compliance with the Transnet Group SHEQ Risk Management Policy Statement.

-21. Environmental Management Plan
+21 Environmental Management Plan